mlip-cmu/book/17-pipeline-quality.md

   * The process that extracts additional training data from recent orders crashes after an update of the database connector library.
 Training data is hence no longer updated, but the pipeline continues to train a model every day based on exactly the same data.
 The problem is not observed by operators who see successful training executions and stable daily reports of the offline accuracy evaluation.

   * An external commercial weather API provides part of the data used in training the model.
 To account for short-term outages of the weather API, missing data is recorded with *n/a* values, which are later replaced with default values in a later data-cleaning step of the pipeline.
-However, when credit-card payments for the API expire unnoticed, the weather API rejects all requests – this is not noticed either for a long time because the pipeline still produces a model, albeit based on lower-quality data with default values instead of real weather data.
+However, when credit-card payments for the API expire unnoticed, the weather API rejects all requests—this is not noticed either for a long time because the pipeline still produces a model, albeit based on lower-quality data with default values instead of real weather data.

   * During feature engineering, time values are [encoded cyclically](https://towardsdatascience.com/cyclical-features-encoding-its-about-time-ce23581845ca) to better fit the properties of the machine-learning algorithm and to better handle predictions around midnight.
 Unfortunately, due to a coding bug, the learning algorithm receives the original untransformed data.
 It still learns a model, but a weaker one than had the data been transformed as intended.